StackStorm/st2-rbac-backend/README.md

-# StackStorm Enterprise RBAC Backend for StackStorm Enterprise Edition
+# RBAC Backend for StackStorm

-StackStorm RBAC backend for enterprise version which contains all the proprietary RBAC (permission resolving) business logic.

 NOTE: Due to the original code structure and the code originally living as part of the open source StackStorm/st2 repo, some of the utility RBAC code is still part of the open